1. /

 Explore the beauty of Madrid in Fall

-This is another great season to study in Madrid.
+This is another great season to be in Madrid.
 By September, temperatures are more bearable and most locals have returned from their beach houses with a tan and renewed energy.
 The good weather usually lasts until at least November, so there’s still plenty of time to get out and explore the city with fewer tourists.
 As the days get shorter, the city’s annual Autumn Festival includes a broad program of cultural activities to keep you entertained after class.
 Before you know it, you’ll be brushing up on your Christmas vocabulary ahead of the winter holidays.

 Get cozy and brush up your Spanish during Madrid’s Winter